fbpx

 Choosing the Right Cabinet Setup

 Pick a cabinet that fits your appliances snugly.
-For a stacked washer-dryer combo (see Blog 1), a tall, narrow unit (700mm wide, 650mm deep, 1,800mm high) works best.
+For a stacked washer-dryer combo (see point 1), a tall, narrow unit (700mm wide, 650mm deep, 1,800mm high) works well.
 For side-by-side setups, go wider (1,200–1,500mm) but keep depth shallow to save floor space.
-At Little Giants, we recommend bi-fold or sliding doors over swinging ones—they don’t eat into your room when opened, a must for Auckland’s tight layouts.
-Opt for ventilated panels to prevent heat buildup, crucial in New Zealand’s humid summers.
+At Little Giants, we recommend bi-fold or sliding doors over swinging ones — they don’t eat into your room when opened, which matters in Auckland’s tight layouts.
+Go for ventilated panels to prevent heat buildup, particularly during New Zealand’s humid summers.

 Tailor your cabinet to your space.
-In a Ponsonby villa, we hid a stacked unit behind sliding timber doors, matching the home’s heritage vibe.
-For a Newmarket apartment, sleek gloss-white panels gave a modern edge, reflecting light to open up the room.
-Add internal shelves above or beside the appliances for detergents and baskets—a compact laundry solution that keeps everything in reach.
+In a Ponsonby villa, we hid a stacked unit behind sliding timber doors, matching the home’s heritage character.
+For a Newmarket apartment, sleek gloss-white panels gave a modern edge, bouncing light around to open up the room.
+Add internal shelves above or beside the appliances for detergents and baskets — everything in reach, nothing on show.

 Installation Tips

 Measure twice, build once.
-Ensure your cabinet allows 50mm clearance around appliances for ventilation and easy access—vital for maintenance.
-In Auckland’s older homes, check for uneven floors or walls; custom builds from Little Giants adjust for quirks like these.
+Make sure your cabinet allows 50mm clearance around appliances for ventilation and easy access — you’ll need it for maintenance down the track.
+In Auckland’s older homes, check for uneven floors or walls; custom builds from Little Giants adjust for these quirks.
 Secure the unit to studs or a concrete wall, especially with earthquakes in mind.
-Plumbing and power must align—retrofits in villas might need a plumber, while apartments often have connections ready.
-Our team can handle the details, ensuring a flawless fit.
+Plumbing and power need to line up — retrofits in villas might need a plumber, while apartments often have connections ready to go.
+Our team can handle the details and make sure the fit is right.

 Multi-Functional Magic

-A hidden laundry cabinet does more than conceal—it multiplies your space’s potential.
-In a Grey Lynn bungalow, we topped a cabinet with a countertop for folding, doubling as a kitchen prep zone.
-In an Epsom apartment, a cabinet with a pull-out bench (see Blog 3) became a mini office when not in use.
-This versatility suits Auckland’s multi-purpose living, where rooms often wear multiple hats.
-Add a mirror or artwork on the doors for extra flair, turning a utility into a design feature.
+A hidden laundry cabinet does more than conceal — it multiplies what your space can do.
+In a Grey Lynn bungalow, we topped a cabinet with a countertop for folding that doubled as a kitchen prep zone.
+In an Epsom apartment, a cabinet with a pull-out bench (see point 3) became a mini office when the laundry wasn’t running.
+This kind of versatility suits Auckland’s multi-purpose living, where rooms often wear more than one hat.
+Add a mirror or artwork on the doors for extra flair, and a utility space starts looking like a design feature.

 Cost Breakdown

 A pre-made cabinet starts at $500–$1,000, depending on size and finish.
-Custom units from Little Giants begin at $1,200, including design and installation—ideal for Auckland’s unique spaces.
+Custom units from Little Giants begin at $1,200, including design and installation — built for Auckland’s unique spaces.
 Factor in $200–$500 for plumbing or electrical adjustments if needed.
 It’s a worthwhile spend for the space and style it delivers.

-It’s a compact laundry solution that declutters, beautifies, and adapts to Auckland’s small spaces.
+It declutters, looks good, and adapts to Auckland’s small spaces.

-A multi-purpose laundry nook maximizes every inch, a must in Auckland’s compact villas, bungalows, and apartments.
-With space at a premium, why dedicate a corner solely to washing when it can serve double duty?
+A multi-purpose laundry nook squeezes every last bit of value out of your floor plan — and in Auckland’s compact villas, bungalows, and apartments, that’s not optional, it’s necessary.
+Why dedicate a corner solely to washing when it can pull double duty?
 In suburbs like Grey Lynn or Mount Albert, where back doors open to muddy yards, a laundry-mudroom combo keeps dirt at bay.
 In CBD apartments, it can store bulk groceries or gear.
-This small laundry idea which homeowners embrace adds value and flexibility to your home.
+This kind of flexibility adds genuine value to your home.

-Start by identifying your needs.
+Start by working out what you actually need.
 For a family in Remuera, a laundry-mudroom with a sink and bench tackles school bags and sports kits.
 For a Ponsonby renter, a laundry-storage nook with shelves holds pantry overflow.
-Measure your space— even a 1.5m x 2m area can work wonders with smart design.
+Measure your space — even a 1.5m x 2m area can work well with smart design.
 Stack your appliances (point 1) or hide them in a cabinet (point 4) to free up room, then layer in extras like hooks, benches, or cubbies.
 Little Giants can map out a layout that fits your Auckland lifestyle.

 Small laundry design nz